Synchronized molecular dynamics method for thin-layer flows of complex fluids

 This deviation arises from the non-Newtonian behavior of the polymeric fluid, specifically shear thinning.
 The viscosity of the model polymeric fluid decreases once the shear rate exceeds a certain critical value.
 Consequently, the modified Reynolds equation, which is based on the Newtonian fluid assumption (i.e., a constant viscosity), is no longer applicable to high-speed flows at large pressure differences.

 Non-Newtonian behavior is also observed in the cross-sectional velocity profiles (see Fig.~\ref{fig:vx_newtonian}).
-The deviation clearly becomes more pronounced as the pressure difference $\varDelta P$ increases.
+The deviation clearly becomes more pronounced as the pressure difference $\varDelta P$ increases [see Figs.~\ref{fig:vx_newtonian}(a)--\ref{fig:vx_newtonian}(c)].
 At a large pressure difference, $\varDelta P/\bar{\rho} = 4$ (Fig.~\ref{fig:vx_newtonian}(c)), the velocity gradients of the model polymeric fluid become steeper near the boundaries due to shear thinning.
 As a result, the velocity profiles become significantly sharper than those of the Newtonian fluid, particularly in the narrow channel region.